NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

 from the master server.
 Krill Manager will handle upgrading all cluster servers when an upgrade is requested.

+Clients can still access the Krill UI and API, RRDP and Rsync endpoints at the same URLs as in non-cluster mode.
+Requests for Krill that arrive at a different server than the one running Krill will be proxied by the local NGINX to whichever server is running Krill.

 ========
 Advanced
 ========